 A chosen family of three teen friends sit together smiling

-Clinically Reviewed By:
+Clinically Reviewed By: Dr. Don Gasparini

-Society and media tend to put a lot of importance on family ties and family bonding, especially around the holidays.
+Society and the media put a lot of importance on family ties and family bonding, especially around the holidays.
 However, it’s no secret that many teens and young adults have strained relationships with their biological family members, whether that means their parents, grandparents, siblings, or extended family.
 If this applies to you, it can make your holiday season feel bleak, and you may get hit extra hard by the holiday blues.

 Biological family relationships may be strained due to a variety of factors.
 Maybe you don’t feel comfortable opening up to your family members, you feel misunderstood by them, or you feel like they don’t accept you for who you truly are.
 Unfortunately, this is quite common––but many people have found solace outside of blood relatives.